Raymond M. Stanley

 |

-Personal Interests My personal interests include music listening, woodworking, dogs, photography, electronics/gadgets, spending time outdoors, jogging, cars (full size and remote control), mountain biking & cycling, and travel. |
+Personal Interests My personal interests include my family, dogs, music listening, modeling any type of transportation device, woodworking, photography, electronics/gadgets, spending time outdoors, jogging, cars, mountain biking & cycling, and travel. |